bennyhuo/KotlinBlogTranslation/original/Improving Java Interop Top-Level Functions and Properties.md

 {% endraw %}

 regardless of the source file name.
-<strong>Example 3</strong>.
+**Example 3**.
 We can hide many package-parts generated for individual files behind a facade by specifying the same JVM name for many files:
 <em>file1.kt</em>:

 {% raw %}